 Find a Walkable Neighborhood at Walk Score

-Although some of the buildings along Central are very old, the street itself predates any of its structures that we can see today.
-Central Avenue, it seems, has had quite a history.
+Although some of the buildings along Central are older, the street itself predates any of the structures that we see today.
+Central Avenue has had quite a history.
 Once a major road into early Albuquerque, this dusty trail leading down to the river became more important as Albuquerque grew throughout the 1700s and 1800s.
 According to an excellent history of the area, by Robert Wood et al. (http://www.cabq.gov/aes/s2p2cent.html) "...merchants, immigrants, and even armies plodded along some of the same stretches that are often jammed with traffic today".

 Central was originally named Railroad Avenue, as businesses and homes were built around the rail yards.
 Later, people were drawn to Albuquerque for the health-giving dry air and the Presbyterian Sanitarium was built.
 As a result of that early sanitarium and others, Railroad Avenue became popularly known as "TB Avenue."
 In recognition of that street's emerging role as the main street of Albuquerque, it was renamed Central Avenue in 1907.